PILLAR REPORT

 “I have most success calling 2-3 pm.
 People spend the mornings on Zoom/Teams/Google Meet.
 Lunchtime they’re on their phone.
 They’re looking to speak to a human voice at 2pm.
 I have tried first thing, I just annoyed people, so I stopped.
 It also shows the importance of testing.”

 In 2026, the average cold call lasts 82 seconds, according to WHAM data.
-That’s slightly down from 93 seconds in 2025, suggesting that reps are being sharper, more decisive, and getting to the point quicker, or maybe even that prospects are cutting calls shorter.
+That’s slightly down from 93 seconds in 2025, suggesting that reps are being more focused and getting to the point faster, or that prospects are quicker to disengage.

-Cognism SDRs have an average call duration of two minutes, 38 seconds longer than the industry standard.
+Cognism SDRs, however, average two minutes per call, 38 seconds longer than the industry benchmark.

-It could also mean that with tighter lists and better targeting, sales teams are skipping the warm-up and going straight for the attack.
+It could also indicate that with tighter lists and better targeting, sales teams are skipping the warm-up and getting straight to the point.

-But context is key, and in this game, quality beats quantity.
-Whether you're speaking for 60 seconds or 3 minutes, it's what you say that counts.
+But context is key.
+In cold calling, quality always beats quantity.
+Whether a conversation lasts 60 seconds or 3 minutes, it’s what you say, and how relevant it is, that makes the difference.

 And long-time SDR leader, Chris Ritson, says: